matloff/fasteR/README.md

 [1] 122.4117
 ```

 The function **sd** finds the standard deviation.

-Note that we used R's
-*assignment operator* here to copy the **Nile** element to **n80100**.
+Note that we used R's *assignment operator* here to copy those
-(In most situations, you can use "=" instead of "<-", but why worry
+particular  **Nile** elements to **n80100**.
+(In most situations, you
-about what the exceptions might be?
-They are arcane, so it's easier
+can use "=" instead of "<-", but why worry about what the exceptions
-just to always Use "<-".)
+might be?
+They are arcane, so it's easier just to always use "<-".)

 We can pretty much choose any name we want; "n80100" just was chosen
-to easily remember this new vectors's provenance.
+to easily remember this new vector's provenance.
 (But names can't
 include spaces, and must start with a letter.)

 Note that **n80100** now is a 21-element vector.
 Its first element is